noahverner1995/SAND-wich/README.md

 <p align="center"><em><b>#KeepItOrganized</b></em></p>
 <br>

 You will repeat the previous process with every single layer, individually.
-Once done, you will execute `SAND-wich.exe` by selecting it with `Left-Click` and pressing ↵ Enter:
+Once done, you will execute `SAND-wich.exe` by selecting it with `Left-Click` and pressing ↵Enter:
 <p align="center">
     <img src="https://github.com/noahverner1995/SAND-wich/blob/main/Sample/Step%20by%20Step%20SCREENSHOTS/005.png"/>
 </p>